SOFIA observations of 30 Doradus: II -- Magnetic fields and large scale gas kinematics: Magnetic fields in 30 Doradus

-\begin{itemize} \item The structure-function dispersion analysis \citep{2009ApJ...706.1504H} was applied to every map of $\vec{B}$-field angles ($\phi$) in a pixel-by-pixel fashion.
-This means, for a given pixel $i$, a circular kernel of radius 9 pixel is defined around it.
+\item The structure-function dispersion analysis \citep{2009ApJ...706.1504H} was applied to every map of $\vec{B}$-field angles ($\phi$) in a pixel-by-pixel fashion.
+This means, for a given pixel $i$, a circular kernel of radius $w$-pixel is defined around it.
 All the pixels inside this kernel are then used to calculate the dispersion function $1-\langle\cos[\Delta\phi(\ell)]\rangle$ for pixel $i$.
 This dispersion function can be described by the two-scale model:

 where $\Delta\phi(\ell)$ is the difference between a pair of $\phi$ separated by the distance $\ell$.
-The first term in Eq. \ref{eq:disp_funct} describes the small-scale, turbulent $\vec{B}$ contribution to the dispersion.
-In this term, $\delta$ is the turbulence correlation length, $\langle B_{t}^{2}\rangle/\langle B_{0}^{2}\rangle$ is the ratio of large-to-small scales magnetic energies), $\mathcal{N}(=\Delta^{\prime}(\delta^{2}+2W^{2})/\sqrt{2\pi\delta^{3}})$ is the number of turbulent cells along the LOS, and $W$ is beam's radius (e.g. the $\sigma$ value) of the polarimetric observations. $\Delta^{\prime}$--the cloud's effective depth--is used as proxy for the depth along the LOS (see \citet{2009ApJ...706.1504H} for definition).
-The second term in Eq. \ref{eq:disp_funct} quantifies the contribution from the large-scale, ordered magnetic field to the dispersion function.
+The first term in Equation \ref{eq:disp_funct} describes the small-scale, turbulent $\vec{B}$ contribution to the dispersion.
+In this term, $\delta$ is the turbulence correlation length, $\mathcal{N}(=\Delta^{\prime}(\delta^{2}+2W^{2})/\sqrt{2\pi\delta^{3}})$ is the number of turbulent cells along the LOS, and $W$ is beam's radius (e.g. the $\sigma$ value) of the polarimetric observations. $\Delta^{\prime}$--the cloud's effective depth--is used as a proxy for the depth along the LOS (see \citet{2009ApJ...706.1504H} for definition).
+The second term in Equation \ref{eq:disp_funct} quantifies the contribution from the large-scale, ordered magnetic field to the dispersion function.